wedesoft/www.wedesoft.de/_posts/2020-07-07-mealmaster.md

 * There are many recipes with ingredient-text longer than 28 characters.
 Overlong ingredient lines are making it more difficult to distinguish between the one- and two-column format.
 * The ending of the ingredient section is not defined properly.
 * Some recipe applications are relying on an empty line separating the ingredients from the instructions.
 On the other hand the original Mealmaster application allows empty lines within the ingredient-section.
+* There are recipe applications exporting MealMaster files containing categories with more than 11 characters.

 I hope this description will be useful to you if you are trying to parse MealMaster recipes.
 Please let me know any feedback in the comment section below.